yellowmessenger/documentation/docs/platform_concepts/mobile/chatbot/android-native.md

 }
 ```

-## YMConfig
+## YellowBotConfig

-YMConfig can be used to set the bot id and other bot related settings.
+YellowBotConfig can be used to set the bot id and other bot related settings.
 It is recommended to set all appropriate config **before** starting the bot

-### Initialize YMConfig
+### Initialize YellowBotConfig

-YMConfig requires `botId` to initialize.
+YellowBotConfig requires `botId` to initialize.
 All other settings are optional.

 ```kotlin
 val yellowBotConfig: YellowBotConfig = YellowBotConfig(botId)